- Medical Cannabis Home

 Petitions Process for Adding Qualifying Medical Conditions, Delivery Methods

-How to Submit Petitions to the Medical Cannabis Program
+How to submit petitions to the Medical Cannabis Program

-Between June 1 and July 31 every year, members of the public can submit petitions to the Office of Medical Cannabis to add a qualifying medical condition or delivery method (the form in which a medication is taken).
+Between June 1 and July 31 every year, members of the public can submit petitions to the Office of Medical Cannabis to add a qualifying medical condition or delivery method (the form in which medication is taken).

 - Limit your petition to one proposed qualifying medical condition or delivery method.
-Any petition that includes more than one will be dismissed.
+Any petition that includes more than one medical condition or delivery method will be dismissed.

 - If you are petitioning for the addition of a medical condition or delivery method that was considered but not approved in a previous year’s petition process, you must include new scientific evidence or research to support your petition.
 Otherwise, your petition will not be considered.

 - You can withdraw your petition any time before the Medical Cannabis Review Panel’s first public meeting.
 Provide a written statement to the Office of Medical Cannabis stating your request.